 Principles for Evaluating Health System Reform: The Texas Medical Association will use the following principles as evaluation criteria in examining all national health system reform proposals.
 These principles are not ranked in order of importance; all are viewed as high priorities.

-Promote portable and continuous health care coverage for all Americans using an affordable mix of public and private payer systems.
+- Promote portable and continuous health care coverage for all Americans using an affordable mix of public and private payer systems.

-Preserve patient and physician choice and the integrity of the patient-physician relationship.
+- Preserve patient and physician choice and the integrity of the patient-physician relationship.

-Incorporate physician-developed, evidence-based measures and preventive health and wellness initiatives into any new or expanded health benefits package as a means to promote healthier citizens.
+- Incorporate physician-developed, evidence-based measures and preventive health and wellness initiatives into any new or expanded health benefits package as a means to promote healthier citizens.

-Recognize and support the role of safety-net and public health systems in delivering essential health care services within our communities, to include essential prevention and health promotion public health services.
+- Recognize and support the role of safety-net and public health systems in delivering essential health care services within our communities, to include essential prevention and health promotion public health services.

-Support the development of a well-funded, nationwide emergency and trauma care system that provides appropriate emergency and trauma care for all Americans.
+- Support the development of a well-funded, nationwide emergency and trauma care system that provides appropriate emergency and trauma care for all Americans.

-Support public policy that fosters ethical and effective end-of-life care decisions, to include requiring all Medicare patients to have an advance directive that a Medicare enrollee can discuss as part of a covered Medicare visit with a physician.
+- Support public policy that fosters ethical and effective end-of-life care decisions, to include requiring all Medicare patients to have an advance directive that a Medicare enrollee can discuss as part of a covered Medicare visit with a physician.

-Provide sustainable financing mechanisms that ensure the aforementioned affordable mix of services, and create personal responsibility among all stakeholders for financing and appropriate utilization of the system.
+- Provide sustainable financing mechanisms that ensure the aforementioned affordable mix of services, and create personal responsibility among all stakeholders for financing and appropriate utilization of the system.

-Invest needed resources to expand the physician-led workforce to meet the health care needs of a growing and increasingly diverse and aging population.
+- Invest needed resources to expand the physician-led workforce to meet the health care needs of a growing and increasingly diverse and aging population.

-Provide financial and technological support to implement physician-led, patient-centered medical homes for all Americans, including increased funding and compensation for services provided by primary care physicians and the services provided by non-primary care, specialist physicians as part of the patient-centered medical home continuum.
+- Provide financial and technological support to implement physician-led, patient-centered medical homes for all Americans, including increased funding and compensation for services provided by primary care physicians and the services provided by non-primary care, specialist physicians as part of the patient-centered medical home continuum.

-Through public policy enactments, require accountability and transparency among health insurers to disclose how their premium dollars are spent, eliminate preexisting condition exclusions, simplify administrative processes, and observe fair and competitive market practices.
+- Through public policy enactments, require accountability and transparency among health insurers to disclose how their premium dollars are spent, eliminate preexisting condition exclusions, simplify administrative processes, and observe fair and competitive market practices.

-Reform the national tort system to prevent non-meritorious lawsuits, keeping Texas reforms in place as enacted by the Texas Legislature and constitutionally affirmed by Texas voters.
+- Reform the national tort system to prevent non-meritorious lawsuits, keeping Texas reforms in place as enacted by the Texas Legislature and constitutionally affirmed by Texas voters.

-Abolish the Medicare Sustainable Growth Rate annual update system and initiate a true cost of practice methodology that provides for annual updates in the Medicare Fee Schedule as determined by a credible, practice expense-based, medical economic index.
+- Initiate a true cost of practice methodology that provides for annual updates in the Medicare Fee Schedule as determined by a credible, practice expense-based, medical economic index.